MiracleOny/Kickstarter-analysis/README.md

 Over all, theater is a popular and successful campaign category.
 Out of 1369 theater campaigns, 61% were successful, 36% failed and 3% were canceled.
 May experienced the most successful campaigns, while December was the least succesful.
 From April to May we see a spike in successful campaigns that tapers off at the end of the year.

 ### Analysis of Outcomes Based on Goals
-Trend lines are all over the place and less predictable.
-As campagin goals increase, success decreases and failures increase
+Trend lines are obscured by a spike  are all over the place and less predictable.
+As campagin goals increase, success decrease and failures increase.
+However,

 ### Challenges and Difficulties Encountered
 There were a few challenges and limitations in this analysis.
 It's not clear why there aren't any records of canceled campaigns in the month of October and why there's a spike in failed campaigns following a slightly lower number of failed campaigns.